-The environmental impact from railway infrastructure (given per km) is allocated to freight and passenger transports relative to the transport work, measured as gross tonne-kilometres (gtkm) that is performed on the infrastructure for freight and passenger transports respectively.
-Freight transports then get the share gtkm (freight)/gtkm (total) and passenger transports get the share gtkm (passenger)/gtkm (total).

-For freight transports, the environmental impact from railway infrastructure is then allocated to the total transport utility by dividing with the number of net tonne-kilometres.
+- The environmental impact from road infrastructure (per m2) is allocated to freight and passenger transports relative to the transport work, measured as Annual Average Daily Traffic (AADT) that is performed on the infrastructure for freight and passenger transports respectively.
+Freight transports then get the share AADT (freight)/AADT (total) and passenger transports get the share AADT (passenger)/AADT (total). - For freight transports, the environmental impact from road infrastructure is then allocated to the total transport utility by dividing with the number of net tonne-kilometres.
 For passenger transports, the allocation to transport utility is made by dividing with the number of passenger-kilometres.

-4.3 REFERENCE SERVICE LIFE (RSL)
+4.4 REFERENCE SERVICE LIFE (RSL)

-The RSL is the service life of a construction product, which is known to be expected under a particular set, i.e., a reference set, of inuse condition and which may form the basis of estimating the service life under other in-use conditions.
+Service life of a construction product which is known to be expected under a particular set, i.e., a reference set, of in-use condition and which may form the basis of estimating the service life under other in-use conditions.

-The RSL is applied to the declared and functional unit for the calculation of maintenance and reinvestment of construction products.
+The RSL is applied to the declared and functional unit, for the calculation of maintenance and reinvestment of construction products.

-4.4 SYSTEM BOUNDARY
+4.5 SYSTEM BOUNDARY